 If you choose to work with our team at The Dadvocates, we can help devise a comprehensive distribution plan that is beneficial for both parties.

 Why You Need a Property Settlement Lawyer

-Samera has worked with some of the most complex property division and divorce cases.
-For each individual case, she works diligently to help both parties achieve an amicable solution.
-As such, her clients can avoid lengthy and expensive court hearings that can prolong unpleasant divorce proceedings.
+Our attorneys have worked with some of the most complex property division and divorce cases.
+For each individual case, they work diligently to help both parties achieve an amicable solution.
+As such, our clients can avoid lengthy and expensive court hearings that can prolong unpleasant divorce proceedings.

-Samera and her legal team have helped couples with complex financial situations come to an amicable solution regarding their assets.
+The Dadvocates legal team have helped parties with complex financial situations come to an amicable solution regarding their assets.